ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-XPDays-Benelux-2017.md

   </div>
 </div>

-After this exercise, it was already clear that asking appropriate and considerate questions is a key element of hosting a good and constructive conversation.
+After this exercise, it was clear that asking appropriate and considerate questions is a key element of hosting a good and constructive conversation.
 This kind of conversation is built upon four key elements:

 <div class="row">